ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NON-INFLAMMATORY VASCULOPATHIES

 • multifocal segmental stenosis of large to medium-sized cerebral arteries Reversible cerebral vasoconstriction syndrome (Call-Flemming syndrome) on DSA

-• variable and fluctuating findings
+• findings on vascular imaging can be variable and fluctuating

-• often resolves completely within 8-12 weeks
+• RCVS often resolves completely within 8-12 week

 TCD/TCCD